Go to the NCI-MATCH / EAY131 Education Materials and Trial Record page for information about eligibility, trial locations, and more.

 ECOG-ACRIN members, please use the Member Login button at the top of this page to access the documents.
 For assistance with login credentials, call the ECOG-ACRIN Operations Office in Boston at 857-504-2900 during normal business hours.

 NCI-MATCH (EAY131) opened to patient enrollment on August 12, 2015 with the master protocol and ten subprotocols.
-An additional 14 subprotocols were added on a rolling basis by late May 2016 through amendments to the master protocol.
+Additional subprotocols are added on a rolling basis through amendments to the master protocol.
 View the NCI-MATCH Active Trials Table.

 In this trial, investigators register patients via the NCI Oncology Patient Enrollment Network (OPEN) Registration System, which is accessible 24 hours a day, seven days a week at the CTSU website.